Capture, store and activate the right data

 The single most efficient way to increase marketing effectiveness

-In order to capture the data that would make a significant impact you should stop from time to time and look at where the platforms responsible for the majority of your marketing budget are heading.
+To capture the data that will make a significant impact, stop from time to time and look at where the platforms responsible for the majority of your marketing budget are heading.
 Where is Google focusing most of their development?
 What was Facebook’s latest revelation?
 For the purpose of this post, I have consolidated some of these marketing giants’ remarkable shifts, in this context, for you:

-To say that the progress in the past years has repeatedly made your first party data more important is understating it times 10 million.
+To say that the progress in recent years has made your first-party data more important is understating it by 10 million.
 Nearly every piece that used to delimit good marketing from great is now automated, putting the pressure on what value you provide instead.

-Take a look at the reports provided by your agency or marketing team, and reflect on what you base your marketing efficiency on.
-There’s a general perception that ROI is a good thing; without much appreciation of what it means.
-Most people talk as if profit and ROI are interchangeable when they’re not.
-Reason being that ROI doesn’t reflect which campaign is most effectively reaching your objective, only the efficiency in doing so.
+Analyse the reports provided by your agency or marketing team, and reflect on what you base your marketing efficiency on.
+There’s a perception that ROI is a good thing, without much appreciation of what that means.
+Most people talk as if profit and ROI are interchangeable.
+They’re not.
+ROI doesn’t reflect which campaign is most effectively reaching your objective, only the efficiency in doing so.
 Secondly, what value does ROI add, if measured on gross sales when your business targets are based on net profit?

-Not contemplating our data foundation nor diminishing return curves, we are prone to errors in our decision-making from lacking data that directly addresses the question at hand, a form of sampling bias.
+In not contemplating our data foundation nor diminishing return curves, we’re prone to errors in our decision-making from lacking data that directly addresses the question at hand.

 Don’t settle for a correlation if you want causation

-We end up seeing banks optimise for leads instead of issued loans and retailers optimise for revenue instead of net profit.
-This is a consequence of focusing on things that can be measured easily.
-Not what’s important.
+So, we invariably see banks optimise for leads instead of issued loans and retailers optimise for revenue instead of net profit.
+This is a consequence of focusing on things that can be measured easily, not what’s important.
 This is not to say that a company trying to optimise for profitability (or predict LTV, for that matter) can’t solve a similar problem using the data they do have.
-But that would require even more expertise and resources, in order to shape the proxy-based outcomes into accurately reflecting the business objective.
+But that would require even more expertise and resources.

 If you’re not measuring the long-term, think again

-Think back on when you launched your last campaign.
-A common practice when launching a campaign is to measure the outcome during, then immediately after, the campaign was launched.
-This is a flawed approach, considering that marketing effects can last far longer.
+Think back to when you launched your last campaign.
+You may have measured the outcome during, then immediately after, the campaign was launched.
+This is a flawed approach; marketing effects can last far longer.

-With access to customer data, measurement of long-term outcomes is arguably more accurate.
+With access to customer data, the measurement of long-term outcomes is arguably more accurate.
 It allows us to see what a particular customer has bought and when, and how much revenue or profit resulted over different time periods.
-This is what we consider the Lifetime Value (LTV) of that customer.
+This is what we consider the LTV of that customer.

-A common assumption for those only moderately familiar with data science, is that the bulk of a predictive analytics project is building the model.
+A common assumption is that the bulk of a predictive analytics project is building the model.
 In reality, at Precis we typically spend 60-70% of our time on understanding, cleaning, preparing, and validating the data into a useful and efficient format.
-This is known as Extract, Transform, and Load (ETL) processes, and when spent time on, the modeling process runs more smoothly and produces better results.
+This is known as Extract, Transform, and Load (ETL) processes, and when spent time on, the modelling process runs more smoothly and produces better results.

 How can technology be used to reframe the problem?